JakubPawinski/gitcode-solutions/README.md

 ### 🌟 Summary

-A developer making steady progress with 1 problems solved and a commitment to continuous learning.
+Congratulations on earning your "First Blood" milestone with a flawless 100% success rate!
+Your clean JavaScript solutions and solid grasp of arrays and hash tables set a strong foundation.
+By expanding into medium challenges and diversifying topics, you’ll turn this promising start into sustained growth.
+Keep the momentum going—you’re on the right path!

 ---

-**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:07:28 UTC
+**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:12:39 UTC

 <sub>
 🔥 Current Streak: 1 days |